 In 2018, Fury reapplied for his boxing licence through the British Boxing Board of Control.
 It was all beginning to come together.

-The return fight – Sefer Sefari.
-A career cruiserweight with a record of 23-1-0.
-21 of those 23 fights ending with a KO.
+The return fight: Sefer Sefari.
+A cruiserweight with a career record of 23-1-0.
+21 of those 23 fights ended with a KO.
 In other words, a contender not to be trifled with.
-Fury shed over 110 pounds (50KGs) for this one.
+Fury shed over 110 pounds (50kg) for this one.

 The fight started slow.
 Fury danced around a bit, regaining his rhythm after being warned by the referee twice.
-He soon hit his pace… as well as Sefari left, right, and centre.
-Sefari would later retire in round four after copping some punishment from the Gypsy King himself.
-And so the ball was rolling once again.
+He soon hit his pace – as well as Sefari left, right, and centre.
+Sefari would later retire in Round 4 after copping far too much punishment from The Gypsy King.
+The ball had started rolling once again.

 Next up was Francesco Pianeta who held a record of 35–4–1.
 Like Sefari, he had 21 KOs under his belt.
 Only this time around, Fury was kept on his toes a little more.
 The two would go the distance in ten whole rounds before Fury earned the points decision.

-After years of putting in the hard yards, Fury finally got the chance to face Wilder.
-The moment he had been waiting for.
+After years of putting in the hard yards, Fury finally got the chance to go head-to-head with Wilder.
+The opportunity he had been waiting for.
 Against the very man that had reignited the flames within him.
-As we now know, it would controversially end in a draw despite may believing Fury had it locked down.
-But no matter – the Gypsy King had secured a different kind of victory that fateful day.
-One that would echo two years on, decorated by additional wins against Tom Schwarz (then 24-0-0) and Otto Wallin (then 20-0-0), before extinguishing any lingering doubts at MGM Grand Garden Arena on February 22nd of 2020.
+As we now know, it would controversially end in a draw despite many believing Fury had it locked down.
+But no matter.
+The Gypsy King had secured a different kind of victory that fateful day.
+One that would echo two years on, decorated by additional wins against undefeated talents in Tom Schwarz (then 24-0-0) and Otto Wallin (then 20-0-0), before extinguishing any lingering doubts at MGM Grand Garden Arena on February 22nd of 2020.

 Wilder would say during the staredown prior to the historic rematch.

 It’s quite poetic, really.
-What was intended to be a barbed bit of trash talk to psych Fury out has since become something greater.
+That something intended to be a barbed bit of trash talk has since become something greater.
 A testament to how far Fury had come in the years since Klitschko.
-And a symbol of his defiance against everything that had been thrown at him.
-From the meteoric rise, to the tragic fall, and once more with an inspiring return.
+And a symbol of his defiance in the face of everything that had been thrown at him.
+From the meteoric rise to the tragic fall to the inspiring return – to immortalising himself within the pantheon of legendary pugilists.